rokaspaulik/simple-php-examples/README.md

 keywords: php, simple, basic, example
 ---

-# Simple PHP Examples

-## All examples written by me

 This project is just a collection of basic DEMO code that I may use for:

 * Sharing with students or junior colleagues.